NASA Found a “Spider Web” on Mars, and it Might Be Hiding Clues to Alien Life

 Space is constantly reminding us that we don’t have it all figured out, and every new discovery adds another puzzle piece to the picture.

-Here’s the fun part: even though NASA doesn’t think these spider formations are created by biological organisms, they’re still important for the search for life.
-Why?
+Here’s the fun part that I like the most, even though NASA doesn’t think these spider formations are created by biological organisms, they’re still important for the search for life.

-Because features like these hint at subsurface gas movement, underground chambers, and chemical interactions happening below Mars’ crust.
-And if gases can move through those tunnels, it raises the possibility that liquid water or brine pockets might exist deeper down…protected from the harsh surface conditions.
+Features like these hint at subsurface gas movement, underground chambers, and chemical interactions happening below Mars’ crust.
+And if gases can move through those tunnels, it raises the possibility that liquid water or brine pockets might exist deeper down, protected from the harsh surface conditions.

-And where there’s water?
-There might be life.
-Even if it’s microscopic, even if it’s ancient, it’s still life.
+And where there’s water…there might be life.
+Even if it’s microscopic, even if it’s ancient and dead, it’s still life.
 And that would be one of the biggest scientific discoveries of all time.

 NASA’s ability to photograph these tiny formations from orbit is pretty mind-blowing.
 Thanks to the HiRISE camera aboard the Mars Reconnaissance Orbiter, we’re getting insanely detailed close-ups of Mars’ surface, down to objects the size of a desk.